Image Protection for Robust Cropping Localization and Recovery: Experiments

-\textbf{Data preparation. } During training, the original images $\mathbf{I}$ in our scheme are from a mixture of multiple popular image datasets, namely, MS-COCO~\cite{lin2014microsoft}, CelebA~\cite{liu2018large}, Flicker~\cite{flickr1024}, UCID~\cite{schaefer2003ucid}, ImageNet~\cite{johnson2016perceptual}.
-Places~\cite{zhou2017places}, Paris Street View~\cite{PASSRnet} and DIV2K~\cite{agustsson2017ntire}.
-We arbitrarily selecting around 10000 images from the training set of the above datasets.
+During training, the original images $\mathbf{I}$ in our scheme are from a mixture of multiple popular image datasets, namely, COCO~\cite{lin2014microsoft}, CelebA~\cite{liu2018large}, Places~\cite{zhou2017places} and ImageNet.
+We arbitrarily select around 10000 images from the training set of the above datasets.
 We build the test set in the same way with 1000 images from each.
-Unlike some previous schemes~\cite{ying2021no,zhu2018hidden} that train individual networks for different attacks or datasets, we train a single model for all possible image attacks.
-We train different models for common resolutions considering that convolutions are not scale-agnostic.
-CLR-Net can be applied on images with varied resolution using the most suitable model.
-In the following experiments, we resize the images as $\mathbf{I}\in\mathbb{R}^{256\times256\times3}$, with the results under other typical resolutions individually reported in Table~\ref{table_different_resolution_protected} and Table~\ref{table_different_resolution}.
-The scheme is tested with human-participated real-world attacks.
-The protected images are saved in PNG format and the attacked images are randomly saved in JPEG, BMP or PNG format.

-\textbf{Evaluation metric. } We employ the peak signal-to-noise ratio (PSNR), the structural similarity (SSIM)~\cite{wang2004image} to evaluate the image quality.
-SSIM is proposed generally based on the degradation of structural information, which shows high correlation between human visual perception and the structural similarity in plain views.
-The value of SSIM ranges from 0 to 1.
-A higher structure similarity is indicated by a high SSIM closer to 1.
-The definition of SSIM is as follows.
+In the following experiments, we resize the images into size $256\times256$, and the results under other typical resolutions are close.
+The hyper-parameters are set as $\alpha=1.5, \beta=0.1, \gamma=0.05, \epsilon=0.1$ and $\eta=0.01$.
+The batch size of CLR-Net during training is set as 4.
+We use Adam optimizer with the default parameters.
+The learning rate is $1\times10^{-4}$ with \redmarker{cosine annealing} decay.